TUDelft-DataDrivenControl/WFObs/README.md

 ## Debugging:
 For any serious issues, reach out to us on the Github page.

 All credit goes to the Delft University of Technology.
 WFObs was written by ir.
 Bart Doekemeijer with support from ir Sjoerd Boersma, and under the supervision of dr.ir.
-Jan-Willem van Wingerden.
+Jan-Willem van Wingerden and prof. Lucy Pao.